xuankimtran/docs-1/pages/katalon-studio/docs/windows-native-record.md

 6. All of the specified actions above are recorded at the **Recorded Actions** section.

    In **Captured Objects**, you can view all elements captured during the recording session.
-Here you can customize the locator of a captured object by modifying it in the Locator tab of **Object Properties**.
+Here you can customize the locator of a captured object by modifying it in the **Locator** tab of **Object Properties**.
+The captured objects’ locators are their absolute XPaths.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/native-windows-recorder/captured-objects.png">